AvirukBasak/Prime-Count/README.md

 A graphical representation of the data will be able to tell us if prime numbers get rarer as we move towards larger integers.

-This can be used to gai understanding into the idea `There could be an infinite number of prime numbers`.
+This can be used to gain understanding into the idea `There could be an infinite number of prime numbers`.